joindeed/prisma-auth/README.md

 # This is a mere PoC!!!
 Not production-ready!
 API will change!
-Nothing works yet!

 **What?**: declarative authorisation middleware that operates on Prisma level (and not graphql resolver level).

-**Why?**: Because imperatively crafting auth rules is dangerous, especially in GraphQL/Prisma world, if we automatically expose the whole schema with Pal.js or similar.
+**Why?**: because imperatively crafting auth rules is dangerous, especially in GraphQL+Prisma world, if we automatically expose the whole schema with Pal.js, nexus-prisma or similar tool.

+## Theory

 So we support two types of authorisation definitions: